HenryTangIntel/ucx/NEW_PROVIDER_GUIDE.md

                      0)
 ```

+### Caching and Resource Management
+A key responsibility of a UCT provider is to manage underlying hardware resources efficiently.
+Many network and accelerator fabrics involve operations that are expensive to set up.
+A common pattern to ensure high performance is to cache the results of these operations.

+For example:
+- **Memory Registration/Pinning:** Operations that prepare a memory region for RDMA or direct GPU access (e.g., `ibv_reg_mr()`, `hsa_amd_memory_lock()`) have high latency.
+A provider should implement a memory registration cache to store and reuse these registrations.
+This avoids redundant setup costs for memory buffers that are communicated frequently.
+- **IPC Handle Attachment:** When dealing with Inter-Process Communication (IPC), attaching to a remote process's memory handle (e.g., `hsa_amd_ipc_memory_attach()`) is also a costly, one-time setup operation.
+Caching the resulting mapped address avoids this overhead on subsequent transfers to the same remote memory region.

+When implementing a new provider, always identify resource setup operations that can be cached and reused.
+This is critical for moving beyond functional correctness to achieve competitive performance.

 ## 8. Add Testing

 Create a new test file under `test/gtest/uct/` to validate your provider's functionality.
 You can use existing tests (e.g., `test_uct_self.cc`) as a starting point.